Getting Started in Undergraduate Research

 “There are few experiences better suited to prepare a student for lifelong learning than an active participation in research early in his or her education.
 The only ‘prerequisites’ are curiosity, the willingness to learn something not contained in the standard curriculum, and to work on questions to which the answers are not known yet.” —UCSB Professor Herb Kroemer, winner of the Nobel Prize in Physics, 2000

-This is a perfect time to explore a variety of fields, approaches, working styles, career paths.
-Participating in research projects can provide the following benefits and opportunities:
+Now is the perfect time to explore a variety of fields, approaches, working styles, and career paths.
+Participating in research projects can help you:

-- Gain confidence in your abilities as a scholar and a researcher
+- Gain confidence in your abilities as a student

 - Foster a network of faculty and graduate students who can help open doors to future opportunities